 How To Install Softwares Offline In Ubuntu 16.04

-Today, we will be discussing an interesting and useful topic.
-We are going to install softwares offline in Ubuntu systems.
+Today, we will be discussing about a interesting and useful topic.
+Yes, We are going to install softwares offline in Ubuntu systems.
 Excited?
 It’s fairly simple and easy.
 What we are going to do now is download a software along with all its dependencies from any Internet-enabled system, and copy the downloaded files and install them in the offline Ubuntu systems.
 There are few software, such as Camcri Cube server, already does this job pretty well.
 However, this method is much easier than all other methods.
 All we need is just a Synaptic package manager.
 For those who don’t know, Synaptic package manager is the graphical front-end for APT package manager.
 Using Synaptic we can easily install, update, and remove packages in DEB based systems.

 You might have some questions.